Seasoned investors are on the lookout for upcoming tech startup pre-IPOs. And for good reason.

 More important, you develop a more profound knowledge of the audience of the tech startup you intend to fund.

-You can choose to reach out to young entrepreneurs in these events and mentoring them.
+You can choose to reach out to young entrepreneurs in these events and mentor them.
 In turn, you increase their chances for their startup (and your investment) to be successful.

 Web Summit is considered one of the largest tech conferences in the world in terms of scope and influence.
 It’s also one of the most inclusive when it comes to its attendees and participants.